sleonardos/multiway_matching/README.md

 optional arguments:
-  -h, --help         show this help message and exit --dataset DATASET  Dataset option: either 'Willow' or 'synthetic' are supported --solver SOLVER    Solver option: either 'cgd' for conjugate gradient or 'gd' for gradient descent --i I              Maximum number of iterations, default to 500 --lr LR            Learning rate for gradient descent, default to 0.05
+  -h, --help         show this help message and exit --dataset DATASET  Dataset option: either 'Willow' (Motorbikes) or 'synthetic' are supported --solver SOLVER    Solver option: either 'cgd' for conjugate gradient or 'gd' for gradient descent --i I              Maximum number of iterations, default to 500 --lr LR            Learning rate for gradient descent, default to 0.05